Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions: Introduction

-\begin{enumerate} \item Why is there a need for XAI in autonomous driving technology? \item How do industrial priorities inform the choice of research directions? \item What are the current regulatory requirements directing research priorities in the co-development of autonomous driving architectures and their explanatory components? \end{enumerate} With these focus points, our paper makes the following contributions: \begin{itemize} \item We provide a survey of state-of-the-art XAI-based studies for autonomous driving. \item We present a general design framework for explainable autonomous driving. \item We propose future research directions on XAI approaches for autonomous driving with the goal of ensuring public trust and approval. \end{itemize} The rest of the article is structured as follows.
-In Section 2, we provide background information and the factors triggering the need for the emergence of XAI in autonomous driving.
-We then describe the concept of explanations in autonomous driving by why they are needed, to whom they are addressed, and how to construct explanations in Section 3.
-We present a concise overview of common AI approaches powering the real-time decisive actions of autonomous vehicles in Section 4.
-In Section 5, we provide a comprehensive survey of state-of-the-art investigations on explainable AI-based autonomous driving.
-Motivated by current limitations and trends delineated in these works, we present a general explainable autonomous driving framework that considers safety, public expectations, and regulatory principles for the design and development of a learning software architecture of intelligent driving systems.
-Finally, we provide a future perspective of XAI approaches in autonomous driving and sum up the article.
+\item We describe cross-disciplinary perspectives necessitating explainability in autonomous driving; \item We provide a survey of state-of-the-art XAI-based investigations for autonomous driving; \item We present a conceptual design framework for explainable end-to-end autonomous driving; \item We propose future research directions on promising XAI approaches for autonomous driving. \end{itemize} The rest of the article consists of six sections.
+Section 2 provides background information and the factors triggering the need for the emergence of XAI in autonomous driving.
+Section 3 covers the concept of explainability for AVs by analyzing 1) cross-disciplinary perspectives necessitating explanations, 2) the role of various types of explanations for diverse explanation recipients, and 3) construction methodologies for explanations.
+Section 4 provides a comprehensive survey of studies on XAI-based autonomous driving.
+Motivated by current limitations and trends delineated in these works, Section 5 presents a general design framework for explainable autonomous driving and shows key components of such a framework.
+Finally, Section 6 outlines potential challenges and a road map toward safety and explainability of next-generation AVs, as future directions, and Section 7 concludes the paper with an overall summary.